gavinmdouglas/gavinmdouglas.github.io/index.md

 			Hello!
 I am a postdoctoral researcher in <a href="http://www.shapirolab.ca">Jesse Shapiro's lab</a> at McGill University.<br/><br/>

-			This site contains my professional and contact information.
+			This site summarizes my professional background and contact information.
 There are also teaching materials available from past workshops I have taught.

         </div>